-Below is a short film about The Mandela Rhodes Foundation, and its achievements over the past decade.
+Below are two short films about The Mandela Rhodes Foundation, and its achievements over the past decade.

 In helping to form The Mandela Rhodes Foundation, the Rhodes Trust desired to mark the centenary of its foundation by a significant gesture of investment in South Africa, which had been the original source of its own endowment.
 The Trust wished also to mark the transformation of South Africa by honouring the principal architect of that transformation, Nelson Mandela.
 In this way, the Rhodes Trust signaled its own sense of the evolution of its mission over time but in line with the principles of its founder.